Adapt Stubborn Children to Improve

 If your child is very stubborn, first understand why he is so and what is the thing that is making him so stubborn.
 The determination of the child is a different matter and stubbornness is different.
 Determination is defined as ‘strong motive’ while being stubborn is ‘refusal to change thought, behavior and external pressure’.
-Persistence in children can be genetic or they can learn behaviour by observing others.
-This can be adapted to suit this behaviour in your child so that your child’s personality may be multifaceted in future.
+Persistence in children can be genetic or they can learn behavior by observing others.
+This can be adapted to suit this behavior in your child so that your child’s personality may be multifaceted in future.

 Way’s to Handle stubborn children

 Keep the peaceful environment at home – Make sure that your home is a place where your child feels happy, comfortable and safe at all times.
 Be polite to everyone in the house, especially to your spouse because children learn by watching you.
-They imitate what they see, so it is necessary that you keep peace and do not use argumental and insulting words in front of the child.
+They imitate what they see, so it is necessary that you keep peace and do not use argument and insulting words in front of the child.

 Create and follow proper routine – Staying regular on a weekly routine with daily can improve your child’s behaviour as well as performance in school.
 Pay attention to the baby’s bedtime and it should be such that your child gets plenty of rest.
 Children between 3 and 12 years of age may have behavioral problems due to fatigue and lack of sleep.